-- Function - Internal organisation - Division of power between the shareholders and the board - Typical content non-exhaustive (prescribed by law/flexible content, CO Art.
-626 f.) - Procedures for convening and conducting shareholder and board meetings - Rules for appointing and removing directors - The regulation of share transfers (e.g. voting rights restrictions, see next) - The payment of dividends
+- Function - Internal organisation - Division of power between the shareholders and the board - Typical content non-exhaustive (prescribed content in Art.
+626 CO) - Procedures for convening and conducting shareholder and board meetings - Rules for appointing and removing directors - The regulation of share transfers (e.g. voting rights restrictions, see next) - The payment of dividends

-Company limited by shares (CO Art 620 ff) The Articles of Association (CO Art 626)
+Company limited by shares (CO Art 620 ff) (6) The Articles of Association (CO Art 626)